mac-r/unstated-props/README.md

 #### Step 3.
 Set up the root component

 Let's say that our demo app has the core component named `App`.
 This is the root of the whole thing.

-Thus we wrap it with a root flag:
+We wrap it with a root flag:

 ```js
 // Root component "src/app.jsx".